John Masius

-John Masius (born July 30, 1950) is an American screenwriter.
-He is a credited for creating the series Touched by an Angel (1994–2003), Providence (1999–2002) and Hawthorne (2009–2011).
+John Masius (July 30, 1950 – September 13, 2025) was an American screenwriter.
+He was credited with creating the series Touched by an Angel (1994–2003), Providence (1999–2002) and Hawthorne (2009–2011).

-Early life
+Life and career

+Masius was born in Manhattan, New York City on July 30, 1950, and grew up in Scarsdale, New York.
 He graduated from Scarsdale High School.

 He earned a bachelor's degree in economics from the Wharton School of the University of Pennsylvania and an MBA from the University of California, Los Angeles (UCLA).

+In 1986, Masius Masius married actress Ellen Bry, who was a series regular on St. Elsewhere.
+They divorced in 1999.
+They had three children: son Max, daughter Hannah and son Sam.

+Masius died from complications of ALS at his home in Los Angeles on September 13, 2025, at the age of 75.

 Awards and nominations

-Masius has won two writing Emmy Awards for the drama St. Elsewhere.
+Masius won two writing Emmy Awards for the drama St. Elsewhere.
 He also received a Writers Guild award and the Humanitas Prize for his writing on St. Elsewhere.

 Masius also received The Humanitas Prize for the series Brooklyn Bridge.

-Personal

-Masius was married to actress Ellen Bry, who was a series regular on St. Elsewhere.
-They divorced in 1999.
-They have three children: son Max, daughter Hannah and son Sam.